An update on our work in Malawi

 Despite the progress made, there’s much work to be done, and upsetting reports from women tea workers on one of the tea farms we buy from in Malawi have highlighted that urgent action is needed to ensure the safety of women on estates and support gender equality.

-We’ve committed to continue to work with our suppliers to support them as they put remediation plans in place with the help of an external human rights consultancy.
-We’re staying close to this work to ensure these plans are being fully implemented and delivering real change for their workers and receive regular reports on developments.
+When the reports came to light, we committed to continue to work with our suppliers to support them as they were helped by an external human rights consultancy to put remediation plans in place.
+We’ve stayed close to this work to make sure the plans are being fully implemented and delivering real change for their workers and have received regular reports on developments.
+Members of our tea buying and sustainability teams visited in May 2022 to see the progress first-hand.

 We also want to address the underlying factors which can lead to human rights risks on estates.
 In September 2021 we launched a project with the Ethical Tea Partnership (ETP) and Lujeri Tea Estate called Ulalo (or ‘Bridge’) – the first piece of a wide-ranging programme to address the deep-rooted challenges of gender inequality in the tea supply chain in Malawi.